5 Best Free VPNs For New Zealand in 2025

 Overall score: 9.8

 ExpressVPN is the best New Zealand VPN on the market.
-This provider operates over 3,000 servers in 94 countries.
+This provider operates thousands of servers in over a hundred countries around the world.
 ExpressVPN’s broad server network makes it excellent for bypassing geo-restrictions on websites and services.
 It also uses the innovative MediaStreamer technology that makes it possible to stream videos on devices that usually wouldn’t allow VPN connections.

 The VPN provider’s headquarters is in the British Virgin Islands, which means that New Zealand’s authorities can’t access your personal information or pass it on to their allies.